About

 2023 Science and Technology · Slade School of Fine Art Postgraduate Degree Show · London

 2020 Dead.
 Air.
 Management · ‘Hanging Out’ LUX Artist Moving Image Festival cur.
-Emmie McClusky, Ima-Abasi Okon and Kimberley McNeil · Tramway · Glasgow
+Emmie McClusky, Ima-Abasi Okon & Kimberley McNeil · Tramway · Glasgow

 2020 Solo screening programme of my work and Q&A · Filmhuis Cavia · Amsterdam